djcooler32/foodie-ai-companion/SECURITY.md

 - Users should provide consent before enabling analytics.
 - Data collected is subject to GDPR/CCPA regulations.
 - Environment variables are used to configure external services so credentials are not stored in the repository.
+- A strict Content Security Policy and referrer policy are configured in `index.html` to mitigate common web vulnerabilities.